 A preventive controls qualified individual (PCQI) must draft the FSP or at least supervise its development.
 A PCQI is someone trained to develop and implement food safety systems and can achieve qualification through job experience or FDA-certified training.
 Regulations don’t require the PCQI to be a facility employee.
 However, the facility owner, operator, or agent in charge must sign off on and date the FSP upon completion or whenever they make changes.

 As part of nurturing a greater food safety culture at your plant, consider adopting a backup PCQI.
 It pays to have multiple people trained in corrective actions, the jargon, and all the ins and outs of the FSP.
 This also helps encourage buy-in across the organization.

 Learn more from this resource

-Food safety management software can power a more robust approach to facing food safety threats while encouraging a strong food safety culture.
+Food safety management software can power a more robust approach to facing food safety threats.
+It also encourages a stronger food safety culture.
 Read the entire ebook to explore: